Lane Kenworthy, The Good Society

 INCOME INEQUALITY HAS INCREASED, ESPECIALLY AT THE TOP

-Income inequality has risen sharply in recent decades.
+Income inequality in America has risen sharply in recent decades.
 Its key feature has been a growing separation between the incomes of the top 1% and those of everyone else.1 This is displayed in figure 1.
-Average income in the top 1% tripled from 1979 to 2013, while incomes in the bottom 60% grew only modestly.
+Average incomes in the top 1% have tripled since 1979, while incomes in the bottom 60% have grown only modestly.

 Figure 2 shows the top 1%’s share of pretax income going all the way back to 1913.
 (These data are from IRS tax records, and the federal income tax began in 1913.)
 During the middle of the 20th century, that share decreased slowly but persistently.
 It’s since the late 1970s that we observe a big jump in inequality.